 Both Intel and AMD systems have a TPM.
 Intel calls their TPM Intel PTT while AMD calls it AMD PSP fTPM.
 Windows 11 supported Intel processors are listed here while AMD processors are listed here.
 Before you enable TPM on your system, you may want to check with the manufacturer website for updates to the firmware.
 This link has a great list of where to get the firmware updates for most OEM PC manufacturers.

-While most systems running today already have a TPM chip, the functionality may not be enabled and that may cause issues during the upgrade check for Windows 11.
+While most systems running today already have a TPM chip, the functionality may not be enabled and that will cause issues during the upgrade check for Windows 11.
+As I said earlier, the vast majority of systems sold in the past 5-6 years has a TPM chip.
+If you are seeing a TPM notice during your Windows 11 upgrade, the solution is to simply enable the functionality on your system.
 I recently published a blog about how to enable Secure Boot, another requirement of Windows 11.
-This blog will assist you with the steps needed to enable TPM and proceed with a Windows 11 upgrade.
+This blog and the steps below will guide you how to enable TPM and proceed with a Windows 11 upgrade.

 Steps to Enable TPM 2.0